BruteForce111/Autonomous-Navigation-Testbed/README.md

 ## Overview

 This project leverages Vagrant to automate the deployment of a Kubernetes cluster, configuring VirtualBox virtual machines, and setting up an extensive monitoring system.
-It is tailored for both development and educational purposes, particularly in robotic systems where ROS2 applications are prevalent.
+It is tailored for both development, particularly in robotic systems where ROS2 applications are prevalent.

 ## Installation and Usage